ahalterman/gdeltr/README.md

 gdeltr
 ======

-R package with tools for working with GDELT and the Global Knowledge Graph.

 `gdeltr` is my ad-hoc collection of functions for working with [GDELT](http://gdelt.utdallas.edu/).
-It is completely untested on any other machine, has no error catching functions, and has completely excessive dependencies on other packages.
-I recommend copying and pasting any code you find useful rather than installing the whole package.
+It is completely untested on any other machine, has no error catching functions, and has completely excessive dependencies on other packages.  *I recommend copying and pasting any code you find useful rather than installing the whole package.*

 Two basic utilities for working with the traditional event stream: